I looked up and all of a sudden, it’s October.

 - 1 box store-bought pie crust mix

-This modern day college application process involves far more than I imagined and definitely more than I ever had to do.
+This modern day college application process involves far more than I imagined but we’ve all learned a lot.

 I’m happy to say, things are finally settling down around here and Cameron says she feels really good about where she is in the process.